SharePoint/sp-dev-docs/docs/schema/associations-element-in-subscription-subscription-schema.md

 ms.assetid: 6fd97a40-247a-35db-cddc-24e9401a8c71
 ---

-# Associations Element in Subscription
+# Associations element in Subscription

 (Subscription Schema)